hiraeth-php/turso/README.md

 1. Clone this repository: `git clone https://github.com/hiraeth-php/turso.git`
 2. Change directory: `cd turso`
 3. On Linux (only?): `chmod 666:666 test/data/sqld`
-4. Run in docker: `docker compose up`
+4. Run in docker: `docker compose up -d`
 5. Execute: `php test/index.php`

 > NOTE: Step #3 above seems to be necessary for some permission issues with docker on Linux.
 Basically, internally the LibSQL server docker image creates and `sqld` user/group (with id 666).
 The folder it writes to needs to have this uid and gid for the database to initialize properly and write.